Client Privacy Notice

 How long do we keep it for?

-- The details of any enquires that you make, even if we do not doing the work for you for whatever reason, is kept for up to 12months, after which time it is anonymised for statistical purposes and kept indefinitely
+- The details of any enquires that you make, even if we do not do the work for you for whatever reason, is kept for 12months, after which time it is anonymised for statistical purposes and kept indefinitely

-- Data, documents and communications related to work we do for you, including call recordings if neccessary, is stored for the duration of the case plus a minimum of 6 years
+- Data, documents and communications related to work we do for you, including call recordings if necessary, is stored for the duration of the case plus 6 years and then destroyed within 1 year of that date.

-- In matters of Care Proceedings, or cases where we are acting on behalf of Children, we keep the data until the child reaches the age of 24
+- In matters of Care Proceedings or cases where we are acting on behalf of Children, we keep the data until the child reaches the age of 24 and then destroyed within 1 year of that date.

 - We will use your details for marketing purposes for up to 12 months under legitimate interest unless you object

-- If you consent to receiving our newsletters and events we will use your details until you withdraw your consent or until the data is deemed inaccurate or not useful, at which point it will be deleted
+- If you consent to receive our newsletters and events we will use your details until you withdraw your consent or until the data is deemed inaccurate or not useful, at which point it will be deleted

 - Electronic communications are held by our third-party security provider for 3 months and then destroyed